cuongph-dev-work/ecommerce_minimart/README.md

 ## 📝 Development Notes

-- The web app uses React 19, which may have peer dependency warnings with some packages
 - CORS is enabled on the API for `localhost:5173` and `localhost:3000`
 - Turborepo caching is configured for optimal build performance